Gateway Unlike Other Military Schools

-You are most likely checking out Gateway Military Academy because you have a boy in crisis.
+You are most likely checking out Gateway because you have a boy in crisis and you think a military school will be the answer.
 Children with out-of-control behaviors pose a frightening dilemma for parents.
-Most parents who contact us have tried counseling, homeschooling, psychologists, or sending their boy to a Christian school, but the behaviors continue (and continue to get more dangerous).
+Most parents who contact us have tried counseling and homeschooling, but the behaviors continue (and continue to get more dangerous).
 Boys who run away or are experimenting with drugs, huffing, illegal activity or promiscuous sex are headed for great difficulty in their life, or a very short life.

-This dilemma is what Gateway Military Academy was designed to solve.
+This dilemma is what GMA was designed to solve.
 Boys in crisis need an extended break away from their peers and other influences in their life.
 They need to learn discipline.
 They need godly mentors in their life and to experience challenges they can conquer that aren’t self-destructive.
 They need to build their muscles, their minds and their spirits.

 Should you allow us, we accept the challenge to help your son get back on track in life in our Christian military school.
 We also accept the challenge to mentor and coach you, the parent, and to help bring healing to your home and your relationship with your son.
 Our program is designed to bring about change.